The Perry F. Kendig Arts and Culture Awards

 - Overall body of work and involvement in the local arts community.

-A strong nomination does not assume a basic knowledge of the artist/organization’s work, but provides examples or evidence to support excellence in the above listed categories.
-We encourage letters of nomination and/or examples of work (especially for visual artists) to supplement the basic nomination form.
+A strong nomination provides examples or evidence to support excellence in the above listed categories.
+Two letters of nomination are required and/or examples of work (especially for visual artists) are encouraged to supplement the basic nomination form.

 Q.) How are review committee members selected?

-A.) Hollins and Roanoke have selected faculty with expertise in arts and culture along with community supporters.
+A.) Hollins University and Roanoke College have selected faculty with expertise in arts and culture along with community supporters.
 In addition, past year’s recipients will also serve on the committee to ensure a comprehensive scope and understanding of arts and culture in the greater Roanoke region.

 Q.) Where will The Perry F. Kendig Arts and Culture Awards ceremony take place?

-Q.) The organization I want to nominate was a past recipient of a Perry F. Kendig Award.
+Q.) The organization/individual I want to nominate was a past recipient of a Perry F. Kendig Award.
 Are they eligible?

 A.) Yes.
-As of 2013 and the new collaboration and programmatic offering between Hollins University and Roanoke College, any past recipients during 1985 and 2012 are eligible moving forward.
+As of 2013 and the new collaboration and programmatic offering between Hollins University and Roanoke College, only past recipients during 1985 and 2012 are eligible moving forward.

 For Additional questions: